corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/app-upgrade-notes.md

 {{< /important >}}

 to check the correctness of the transaction.
-Please take this into account for your own schedule planning.You can read more about signature constraints and what they do in api-contract-constraints.
+Please take this into account for your own schedule planning.You can read more about signature constraints and what they do in [API: Contract Constraints](api-contract-constraints.md).
 The `TransactionBuilder` class will automatically use them if your application JAR is signed. **We recommend all JARs are signed**.
 To learn how to sign your JAR files, read
-[Signing the CorDapp JAR](cordapps/cordapp-build-systems.md#cordapp-build-system-signing-cordapp-jar-ref).
+[Signing the CorDapp JAR](cordapp-build-systems.md#cordapp-build-system-signing-cordapp-jar-ref).
 In dev mode, all JARs are signed by developer certificates.
 If a JAR that was signed with developer certificates is deployed to a production node, the node will refuse to start.
 Therefore to deploy apps built for Corda 4 to production you will need to generate signing keys and integrate them with the build process.

 {{< note >}}
-Please read the cordapp-constraint-migration guide to understand how to upgrade CorDapps to use Corda 4 signature constraints and consume existing states on ledger issued with older constraint types (e.g. Corda 3.x states issued with **hash** or **CZ whitelisted** constraints).
+Please read the [CorDapp constraints migration](cordapp-constraint-migration.md) guide to understand how to upgrade CorDapps to use Corda 4 signature constraints and consume existing states on ledger issued with older constraint types (e.g. Corda 3.x states issued with **hash** or **CZ whitelisted** constraints).

 {{< /note >}}